HLiam/remote-control/README.md

 ## About <a name = "about"></a>
-Remote-control is primary intended for use with the iOS shortcuts app (and may be limited in various ways to maintain Shortcuts comparability).
+Remote-control is primary intended for use with the iOS shortcuts app (and may be limited in various ways to maintain Shortcuts compatibility).
 Currently, this is only compatible with Windows.
 You will also have to make DHCP reservations for the computers that you wish to remotely control.